eritger1110/brikk-infrastructure/docs/architecture/phase-7-design.md

 ## Overview

-Phase 7 extends the Brikk AI Infrastructure with a comprehensive agent ecosystem, enabling agent discovery, sharing, analytics, and community engagement.
-This phase builds upon Phase 6 (Agent Registry) to create a full-featured marketplace.
+This document outlines the architecture and implementation plan for Phase 7 of the Brikk AI Infrastructure project.

 ## Goals